 “They were seizing our property rights,” Murray said.
 “It was un-American what they were trying to do, and I wasn’t about to take it lying down.”

 Harold Stassen was Penn’s President.
-He had been one of the youngest governors in the history of the country in Minnesota and openly aspired to be president.
-He had hired Murray to run the athletic department and fully backed him in his television stand.
+He had been one of the youngest governors in the history of the country in Minnesota and openly aspired to be president one day.
+He hired Murray to run the athletic department and fully backed him in his television stand.

 “Central control is a kind of disease which slips into the minds of men around the world.
 But it is not the American approach to problems,” Stassen told media.

-But when Penn refused to cancel their TV contract with ABC, the NCAA and its membership, led by the Ivy League and backed by powerful football schools from the Midwest to the Deep South, decided to get tough.
+But when Penn refused to cancel their TV contract with ABC, the NCAA, led by the Ivy League and backed by powerful football schools from the Midwest to the Deep South, decided to get tough.
 Penn was formally designated a ‘Member in Bad Standing’ and barred from competing in NCAA championship events.

-The NCAA’s power play, which was possible only because of the abject fear of television that spread through its membership like a virus, was based on a claim that Penn was exploiting a vacuum within the association.
-The NCAA said its TV experiment had been decided by a majority vote and that the Quakers were defying the plan for personal financial gain.
+The NCAA’s power play, which was possible only because an abject fear of television had spread through its membership like a virus, was based on a claim that Penn was exploiting a vacuum within the association to get rich.
+The NCAA said its TV experiment had been decided by a majority vote and the Quakers were defying the plan for personal gain.